London Mutual Credit Union: History

 The Credit Union was originally established for a London-based local authority staff in 1982, (known as Southwark Council Employees Credit Union) by a small group of volunteers.
 It was formed to address the economic hardship among low paid manual workers and the local Caribbean community.
 Like other British credit unions at the time, it was a small savings and loans co-operative which offered its members a limited range of financial products and services.
 Despite being the first credit union in the UK to operate a payroll deduction scheme, Southwark Council Employees Credit Union only recruited between 200 and 300 members from a workforce of over 12,000 in the first nine years of its existence.

 From 1991 onwards, Southwark Council Employees Credit Union implemented a range of reforms, including the introduction of improved IT systems and staff development.
 In 1997, it opened membership to employees of King's College Hospital, under the name Southwark and Kings Employees Credit Union and, in 1999, as Southwark Credit Union, to anyone living or working in the borough.
-Southwark Credit Union was among the first British credit unions to adopt the PEARLS financial monitoring system, which increased financial discipline, maximised savings and which lead to the introduction of risk based lending.
-As part of a drive to develop products and services to meet people's needs, in 2006, the credit union was the first in the UK to offer current accounts, alongside benefit direct accounts, flexible savings accounts, instant and accessible loans.
-In 2006, Southwark Credit Union became the first credit union to deliver Financial Inclusion Growth Fund loans through a contract with the Department for Work and Pensions.